 Returns

-Boulevard Apparel accepts returns on unopened packages with intact manufacturer’s seal within seven days of delivery.
+Boulevard Apparel accepts returns on unopened packages with intact manufacturer’s seal within seven days of delivery for exchange or merchandise credit only.
 Returns may come with a 20% restocking fee.

 Shipping fees